 On the other hand, you have a YouTuber like PewDiePie, who earned a reported $13 million in 2019 on a channel that sees him play video games online and express his controversial views.

-His business model is highly lucrative, but it's not something he would want to sell on to someone else because he's just doing what he loves.
+His business model is highly lucrative, but it's not something he would want to sell to someone else because he's just doing what he loves.

-For example, Ree Drummond is a food blogger and influencer who became famous for sharing recipes of meals she cooks for her family on her ranch.
+For example, Ree Drummond is a food blogger and influencer who became famous for sharing recipes for meals she cooks for her family on her ranch.
 She embodies her brand, and her fans are so loyal, in part, because she lives and breathes her niche.

 Growth within the company is another feature that sets apart an entrepreneur's business from that of a solopreneur.

 The latter has no intention of hiring a big team and delegating work to other people.
 Their prerogative is to maintain tight control over every aspect of their venture, from the creative process to sales and payroll.
 While it is not impossible to keep track of everything, getting certain tools like work scheduling or payroll software can allow you to save time and apply your business efforts elsewhere.

 In some cases, such as E.L.
 James, you might get popular enough to hire an assistant — but you'll never be able to replace yourself.